damemi/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 A ReplicaSet can be easily scaled up or down by simply updating the `.spec.replicas` field.
 The ReplicaSet controller ensures that a desired number of Pods with a matching label selector are available and operational.

+When scaling down, the ReplicaSet controller chooses which pods to delete by sorting the available pods to prioritize scaling down pods based on the following sorting keys:
+ 1. If only one of the pods is assigned to a node, the pod that is not assigned comes before the pod that is.
+ 2. If the pods' phases differ, a pending pod comes before a pod whose phase is unknown, and a pod whose phase is unknown comes before a running pod.
+ 3. If exactly one of the pods is ready, the pod that is not ready comes before the ready pod.
+ 4. If controller.kubernetes.io/pod-deletion-cost annotation is set, then the pod with the lower value will come first.
+ 5. If the pods' ranks differ, the pod with greater rank comes before the pod with lower rank.
+ 6. If both pods are ready but have not been ready for the same amount of time, the pod that has been ready for a shorter amount of time comes before the pod that has been ready for longer.
+ 7. If one pod has a container that has restarted more than any container in the other pod, the pod with the container with more restarts comes before the other pod.
+ 8. If the pods' creation times differ, the pod that was created more recently comes before the older pod.

+In 6 and 8, times are compared in a logarithmic scale.
+This allows a level of randomness among equivalent Pods when sorting.
+If two pods have the same logarithmic rank, they are sorted by UUID to provide a pseudorandom order.

+If none of these rules matches, the second pod comes before the first pod.

 ### ReplicaSet as a Horizontal Pod Autoscaler Target

 A ReplicaSet can also be a target for